 Lilac Dyed Jawa Tee

 Continuing our modest ode to a mythical island, we’ve dipped our beloved Jawa tee in a palette of purple dye.
 Explore the natural tones, washed-out hues and subtle speckles of this wearable memory.
+Learn how to read contour lines of Jawa's topographical map.

 A hand-carved stone seal from our personal archives, received as a gift 25 years ago (China, 1996).
 This carved creature is a rare depiction of a Chinese zodiac tiger sitting upright.
 We use this stamp to seal the ends of our paracord weaved zippers on our mountain bags.